Seirdy/seirdy.one/content/posts/website-best-practices.md

 </figure>

-`script-src: 'none'` is implied by `default-src: 'none'`, causing a compliant browser to forbid the loading of scripts.
+`default-src: 'none'` implies `script-src: 'none'`, causing a compliant browser to forbid the loading of scripts.
 Furthermore, the `sandbox` CSP directive forbids a [wide variety](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) of potentially insecure actions.
 While `script-src` restricts script loading, `sandbox` can also restrict script execution with stronger defenses against script injection (e.g. by a browser addon).[^1] I added the `allow-same-origin` parameter so that these addons will still be able to function.[^2]

 ### If you must enable scripts